-Propionic acidaemia is caused by a deficiency of propionyl CoA carboxylase, an enzyme on the catabolic pathway of aminoacids (isoleucine, valine, threonine and methionine) as well as cholesterol side chains, odd chain fatty acids and free propionate from the gut.
+Methylmalonic acidaemia is caused by a deficiency of methylmalonyl CoA mutase, an enzyme on the catabolic pathway of aminoacids (isoleucine, valine, threonine and methionine) and cholesterol side chains, odd chain fatty acids and free propionate from the gut.
+The co-factor for the enzyme is a derivative of vitamin B12 (hydroxocobalamin).
 Treatment is aimed at reducing the sources of the precursors so the patients are treated with a low protein diet and medicines - carnitine and metronidazole.
-Some adult patients may have a later-onset form of disease which tends to be easier to manage and may not require such rigid protein restriction.
+Note: Some patients respond to pharmacological doses of vitamin B12.